-Throughout the year ended 31st July 2023, the Governors' Remuneration Committee comprised three Governors.
+Throughout the year ended 31st July 2024, the Governors' Remuneration Committee comprised three Governors.
 The committee's responsibilities include making recommendations to the Board on the remuneration, terms, conditions and benefits of the Accounting Officer (Principal) and the Clerk to the Governors (and any other senior post holders) based on report and formal review of performance.

-Terms of reference for the Remuneration Committee are published on the college website and were updated in July 2023.
+Terms of reference for the Remuneration Committee are published on the college website and were updated in July 2024.
 The committee operates with due regard for the key elements of setting the pay of the Principal and other Senior Post Holders set out in the voluntary AoC College's Senior Staff Remuneration Code (December 2018).
-The Committee is chaired by the Vice Chair of the Audit Committee.

-Details of senior post holders' remuneration for the year ended 31st July 2023 are set out in note 6 to the financial statements.
+Details of senior post holders' remuneration for the year ended 31st July 2024 are set out in note 6 to the financial statements.